 Wash and iron the linens you want to use.
 I had 3 vintage embroidered linen towels that barely spanned the width of my windows.
 I didn’t want the curtains to be very full when open, so as long as they just covered the windows when closed, I was happy.
 I loved the red grainsack stripe on these and figured the black and red embroidered kitchen pattern could carry me from Christmas through to Valentine’s.
 Since I had 3 towels, I figured I could hang them on either side and one in the middle.
-My cheap rod from Walmart was screwed to the window moulding at the halfway point.
+My cafe curtain rod was screwed to the window molding at the halfway point.

 Measure your windows and decide how far you want your curtains to hang.
 Mine hang about 2″ below the window trim, with still enough spacing to clear the countertop.